zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

     :::bash
     $ pip download issue7325

 ... and *promptly get pwnt anyway*.
-The next thing you know, you're getting a message (because this is white-hat hacking; no actual harm was done - this time) every time you start Python in that environment:
+The next thing you know, you're getting a message (because this is white-hat hacking; no actual harm was done - *this time*...) every time you start Python in that environment:

     WARNING: use of "pip download --no-deps" allowed arbitrary code execution see https://github.com/pypa/pip/issues/7325

 There's also a `--dry-run` option for `pip install` which has the same problem.
 The only thing "dry" about a Pip dry-run install is the actual copying of files into the Python environment.
 It will still attempt to build a wheel by the normal process.

-That's strange.
-Why did Pip build the package, when it was explicitly asked only to download it? *Well, that's the bug*.
-Apologies to the impatient, but there's quite a bit more I need to say before the big reveal.
+And therein lies the bug: Pip built the package, even though it was explicitly asked only to download that package.

+(Apologies to the impatient, but there's much more I need to say before I can disclose *why* Pip does this.)

 Of course, you can avoid this risk by demanding wheels:

     :::bash
     $ pip download --only-binary=:all: issue7325

 ... which would fail in this case, because a wheel was deliberately not provided for demonstration purposes.
 Again: if you release Python code, please provide wheels if you can.
 If your code is pure Python, you have no excuse.
-If you use [PyPA's standard build front-end]() (which I highly recommend), it will already make the wheel by default - all you have to do is include it when you upload to PyPI.
-If you don't have a dedicated build front-end, well first off you [shouldn't be running setup.py directly]() (and if you don't use Setuptools for building then you almost certainly do have a build front-end), but [`pip wheel`] works in a pinch.
+If you use [PyPA's standard build front-end](https://build.pypa.io/en/stable/) (which I highly recommend), it will already make the wheel by default - all you have to do is include it when you upload to PyPI.
+If you don't have a dedicated build front-end, well first off you [shouldn't be running setup.py directly](https://blog.ganssle.io/articles/2021/10/setup-py-deprecated.html) (and if you don't use Setuptools for building then you almost certainly do have a build front-end), but [`pip wheel`](https://pip.pypa.io/en/stable/cli/pip_wheel/) works in a pinch.

 And, of course, there are other reasons why you might want to download an sdist.
 Maybe you know that there's some C code that needs a special patch for your system, or you want to edit some compiler options because you think you can optimize something.
 Or maybe you really need that package and the wheel just isn't available for your system.
 Or maybe the *latest version* isn't available as a wheel for your system yet, and you need that.